karankoder/FideX/README.md

 - Interact with businesses through an AI chat interface
 - Redeem rewards automatically through smart contracts

-## Technologies used

-- Hugging Face: We are running [NousResearch/Hermes-2-Pro-Llama-3-8B-GGUF](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B-GGUF) llm model locally on system with the help of `llama.cpp` with cuda-toolkit for gpu acceleration to serve as a base layer AI model for ai-assitant

-- AI Assistant: Core of the agentic-ai

 ## Challenges we ran into